 When Are PCBs Un-Repairable

 Like all other products in the world, the printed circuit boards also have a lifetime.
-After which the pcb becomes weak and defective.
-In such cases it is better to buy a new pcb instead of repairing the old one.
-There are many other scenarios as well where getting a new printed circuit board makes more sense that repairing the older one.
-Some examples of un-repairable pcb issues are given below.
+After which the PCB becomes weak and defective.
+In such cases, it is better to buy a new PCB instead of repairing the old one.
+There are many other scenarios as well where getting a new printed circuit board makes more sense than repairing the older one.
+Some examples of un-repairable PCB issues are given below.

 When other parts of the PCB have already been replaced multiple times

 Experts believe that 5 years is the maximum time that a printed circuit board can work to its optimum level.
 After that, it is highly recommended to replace the PCB with a new one.

 There are different types of printed circuit boards found in the market.
 Two of the major printed circuit boards are rigid PCB and

 .
 Some circuits are even built by combining both rigid PCB and flexible PCB.
 No matter the type of printed circuit board, it can be repaired using a similar process mentioned above.
 The repairing process mentioned above is a somewhat general process and can be used to replace components on all types of printed circuit boards.
 It is very important to be highly skilled and knowledgeable about the repairing of PCB.
 If you are not sure about the repairing process then it is best to take it to a professional.
 A professional can carefully replace the defective part with a working one without damaging the pad or other parts of the circuit.